ddrscott/octopress/source/_posts/2016-04-23-making-a-window-submode.markdown

 the brain freeze will never go away, because no one thinks as strangely as me, and that's a Good Thing™.

-So let me know what you think.
-Am I crazy or is this the next big thing?
-Hit me up in the comments!
-Thanks for reading!

 ## Thanks
 Shout-out to Kana Natsuno, @kana1, http://whileimautomaton.net/, https://github.com/kana.
 None
 of this awesomeness would be possible without https://github.com/kana/vim-submode.
 She makes some totally sweet plug-ins.
 Check out her stuff.
-You won't regret!
+You won't regret it!

+Let me know what you think.
+Am I crazy?
+What other things deserve a submode?
+Hit me up in the comments below!
+Thanks for reading!